kyledbusiness/iam-lifecycle-automation-lab/README.md

 - Jump into [`walkthrough.md`](./walkthrough.md) to see how the lab unfolded
 - Review [`recommendations.md`](./recommendations.md) for strategic IAM improvements
+- Check out [`student_guide.md`](./student_guide.md) for a short “How to Get Started” for new cyber range members or others learning IAM
 - Clone or fork this repo if you're building your own version of this lab

 ---